Fireproof Safes & Data Storage FAQs

 Some safes however, have the battery compartment accessible via the inside of the safe.
 In these circumstances, the safe is often supplied with a manual override key which will allow you to open the safe to replace the batteries if they are depleted and the electronic lock is non-functional.
 It is a good idea to keep the override key in a secure location and not inside your safe.

-Yes, full instructions on how to do this will be in your safe manual.
-Changing your combination differs from model to model If you no longer have your manual or require any assistance then please contact us
+Yes, full instructions on how to change the key code will be in your safe manual.
+Changing your combination differs from model to model If you no longer have your manual or require any assistance then please contact us for further information.

 Some safes can be bolted down and fixed to either the floor or a wall.
 To help you chose the right safe we have included this information in the product description for all our safes